Super Encoding Network: Recursive Association of Multi-Modal Encoders for Video Understanding: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ue} to the ever-increasing volume of model parameters and training text corpora, Large Language Models (LLMs)~\cite{gpt3, llama, vicuna, gpt4} have demonstrated remarkable performance in a variety of natural language tasks.
-Even though language is good at high-level abstraction, it is not always sufficient to capture low-level dynamics in the physical world~\cite{world_model, world_model1, world_model3}.
-Recent studies have shown that, video is a promising ``language" to describe such underlying details, since it records a wealth of spatial-temporal movements within various complex scenarios in our world~\cite{timesformer, uniformer, uniformerv2, videomae}.
-Hence, intelligently understanding what happens in the video is an important problem in the multimedia and computer vision community, and it has been seen as a key step for world modeling~\cite{world_model, world_model1, world_model3}.
+Due to the ever-increasing volume of model parameters and training text corpora, Large Language Models (LLMs)~\cite{gpt4} have demonstrated remarkable performance in a variety of natural language tasks.
+Even though language is good at high-level abstraction, it is not always sufficient to capture low-level dynamics in the physical world~\cite{world_model}.
+Recent studies have shown that video is a promising ``language" to describe such underlying details, since it records a wealth of spatial-temporal movements within various complex scenarios in our world~\cite{uniformerv2, videomae}.
+Hence, understanding what happens in the video is an important problem in the multimedia and computer vision community, and it has been seen as a key step for world modeling~\cite{world_model, chen2025g, chen2025super,chen2022low}.

-Traditionally, video understanding mainly works on designing expert models for single-modal video perception tasks~\cite{uniformer,videomae}, as shown in Fig~\ref{fig:overview}.
+Traditionally, video understanding mainly works on designing expert models for single-modal video perception tasks~\cite{videomae}, as shown in Fig~\ref{fig:overview}.
 However, our real world naturally consists of multiple modalities.
 Apparently, such single-modal designs restrict model generality for capturing multiple modalities in videos.
-To fill this gap, the recent research has gradually focused on multi-modal video understanding such as video dialogue and generation~\cite{videochat,video-llama,gu2019video}, based on the fast development of foundation models~\cite{internvl, liu2025progressive, internvideo, videochat, videochatgpt}.
-However, the learning goal of these foundation models is basic alignment between encoders of various modalities, via cross-modal contrastive learning.
-As a result, these foundation models may lack the encoding capacity of deeper interaction among modalities, which can be critical for understanding complex target in a diversified video scene.
+To fill this gap, recent research has gradually focused on multimodal video understanding, such as video dialogue and generation~\cite{video-llama}, based on the fast development of foundation models~\cite{internvideo2, chen2025top, chen2025vragent, chen2025videochat, wang2025videochat}.
+While these foundation models effectively align encoders of various modalities via cross-modal contrastive learning, augmenting this global alignment with deeper multimodal interactions can further enhance the capability of capturing, which can be critical for understanding complex targets in a diversified video scene~\cite{vlmo, albef}.
 For example, it is difficult for models to understand some specific details in language, such as quantitative relationships and object characteristics.
-With deeper multi-modal interaction, the model can better explore multimodal information, enhance its robustness, and achieve a better understanding of multimodal data in different tasks.
+With deeper multimodal interaction, the model can better explore multimodal information, enhance its robustness, and achieve a better understanding of multimodal data in different tasks.